mackenziekbrooks/dci102-f20-humanities-data/docs/spatial-analysis.md

 * Can you find the documentation?
 Other tutorials?
 * Using the Coeducation Report data, create a map.
 You may need to alter the data to fit the requirements of the mapping tool.

+With our remaining time, choose another platform to explore and compare your experience.

 ## Resources